DMU Centre for Accessibility Needs (DMU-CAN)

 Information about accessibility options when using our website can be found here.
 You can also use the AbilityNet My Computer My Way site to find outhow to adjust the settings on your device.

 Our assessment centre is accredited by the Disabled Students’ Allowance Quality Assurance Group (DSA-QAG).
 The aim of our friendly and specialist team is to perform assessments of needs as part of the Disabled Students’ Allowance (DSA) process.

 We are open to students from any institution or region.
 This means you can have your assessment of needs here even if you aren’t a current or prospective student of De Montfort University.
 You don’t need to wait until you have started your chosen course to book your assessment.

-We offer Saturday appointments and twilight appointments at 4:30pm three evenings a week
+***We offer twilight appointments at 4:30pm three evenings a week

 What you need to know:

 Once you have received the approval letter from your funding body asking you to book an assessment of needs, contact us at firstname.lastname@example.org or call 0116 257 7354 to book an appointment.

 Alternatively, please complete the form at the bottom of this page and we will get in touch with you.

 We are open throughout the year.
 The office is open 9am -5pm Monday to Thursday and 9am to 4.30pm on Friday, except for bank holidays and university closure days.
 Appointments are available from 9:15 up to 4:30pm and on some Saturdays.
 You need to allow up to 2 hours for your appointment, so there is plenty of time to discuss your requirements and options available to you.

 Appointments are typically available within 15 working days from the day you contact us.